12 Gauge vs. 20 Gauge: The Shotgun Shootout

 Hunting

-If you can only purchase one shotgun, then the 12-gauge is the best option as it does it all.
+There’s absolutely no reason why you can’t bring your 12 gauge shotgun bird hunting.
+It can easily handle any winged thing on the planet.
+If you can only purchase one shotgun, then the 12 gauge is the beter option as it truly does it all.

 Self-Defense/Home Defense

-When it comes to home defense, it’s hard to be a shotgun.
+When it comes to home defense, it’s hard to beat a shotgun.
 Although some shooters contest that a handgun is the better choice, it simply does not compare to the sheer power that a shotgun offers.

 Ammo and Rifle Cost/Availability

-Check out our stock of Remington 12 Gauge Ammunition for more options.
+Check out our stock of Remington 12 gauge ammunition for more options.

-Although a 20-gauge shotgun typically requires less materials to produce, there is very little difference in price between 12 and 20-gauge shotguns.
+Although a 20 gauge shotgun typically requires less materials to produce, there is very little difference in price between 12 and 20 gauge shotguns.

-Since we are in the subject of the ammo cost, don't forget to check out our Remington 20 Gauge Slugs page.
+Since we are in the subject of the ammo cost, don't forget to check out our Remington 20 gauge slugs page.

-Buying in bulk is always smart, make sure to check out our stock of bulk 12 gauge ammo.
+Buying in bulk is always smart.
+Make sure to check out our stock of bulk 12 gauge ammo.

 Reloading

-Please note that shotshell reloading requires a specialized press that cannot be used for centerfire rifle and handgun reloading.
+Please note that shotshell reloading requires a specialized press that cannot be used for centerfire rifle and handgun cartridge reloading.

-A Brief History of The Shotgun Shell
+A Brief History of the Shotgun Shell

-The first shotgun shell was introduced by the French gunsmith, Casimir Lefaucheux, in 1836.
-Most early shotgun shells were made entirely of brass as paper cartridges were unreliable and couldn’t be reloaded.
+The first shotgun shell was introduced by the French gunsmith Casimir Lefaucheux in 1836.
+Most early shotgun shells were made entirely of brass, as paper cartridges were unreliable and couldn’t be reloaded.

 Final Shots: 12 Gauge vs 20 Gauge

 There’s no denying that the 12 gauge is the “jack of all trades” option in the shotgun world.
-There plenty of target load options for sporting clays, trap, and skeet, heavy slugs for deer, and a variety of birdshot for turkey, waterfowl, and upland birds.
+There plenty of target load options for sporting clays, trap, and skeet, heavy slugs for deer, and a variety of birdshot for turkey, waterfowl, and upland game.

-Not only is the 12 gauge a potent option for all forms of hunting, it is an extremely effective home defense option when loaded with quality buckshot shotshells.
+Not only is the 12 gauge a potent option for all forms of hunting, it is also an extremely effective home defense option when loaded with quality buckshot shotshells.

 Which shotgun gauge is best for you depends on your personal needs as a shooter.
-If you are recoil sensitive and only plan to hunt upland birds then the 20-gauge shotgun will be everything you need it to be.
+If you are recoil sensitive and only plan to hunt upland birds, then the 20 gauge shotgun will be everything you need it to be.

-The ideal choice would be to own both, however if you are on a budget then the 12-gauge shotgun is the best option as it does everything you could possibly want at a very reasonable price point.
+The ideal choice would be to own both.
+However, if you are on a budget, then the 12 gauge shotgun is the best option as it does everything you could possibly want at a very reasonable price point.

 Ammo Comparisons